domainlee/crtheme/wp-content/themes/creativ-portfolio/readme.txt

-=== CRThemes Portfolio ===
+=== Creativ Portfolio ===

 Contributors: creativthemes
 Tags: translation-ready, custom-background, theme-options, custom-menu, threaded-comments, featured-images, footer-widgets, left-sidebar, editor-style, right-sidebar, full-width-template, two-columns, custom-colors, custom-header, custom-logo, blog, entertainment, portfolio
 Requires at least: 5.1
 Requires PHP: 5.6
-Tested up to: 6.1
+Tested up to: 6.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-CRThemes Portfolio is a personal portfolio WordPress theme that can run a website in authentic manner.
+Creativ Portfolio is a personal portfolio WordPress theme that can run a website in authentic manner.
 This theme is designed to provide you with a presentation of your personal website in the most creative and worthy way.
 It is a stunning modern portfolio theme we designed so you can showcase your work the way it truly deserves.

 == Installation ==